mboy1011/RFIDSys/README.md

 ## Prerequisite:
 > * Basic knowledge to Programming (Python).
-> * Basic knowledge of NoSQL databases since Firebase is a NoSQL.
+> * Basic knowledge of MySQL databases since Firebase is a MySQL.
 > * Basic knowledge of Electronics.

 ## Requirement: